SerjioFernandes/freightpro-fmcsa-api/API_DOCUMENTATION.md

 ```

 ## Support
-For API support and questions, contact the development team or use the live chat feature in the FreightPro application.
+For API support and questions, contact the development team or use the live chat feature in the CargoLume application.